matteocarde/patty/libs/pyeda/doc/source/queens.rst

 Getting Started
 ===============

-First, import all the standard symbols from libs.pyeda.pyeda.
+First, import all the standard symbols from PyEDA.

 ::

-   >>> from libs.pyeda.pyeda.inter import *
+   >>> from pyeda.inter import *

 Setting Up the Chess Board
 ==========================